 Jossy de Roode-van der Lee was born in Soerabaja, in what was then the Dutch East Indies.
 Jan saw the light of day in Vlaardingen.
 Both were born in Sumatra Street, but each on a different continent.
-Jossy came to the Netherlands with her parents in 1950 and settled in Rotterdam-Overschie, where Jan also came to live.
+Jossy came to the Netherlands with her parents and settled in Rotterdam-Overschie, where Jan also came to live.
 Both spent their childhood there.

 Jossy went to the Art Academy for a short period, but got a singing career with the pop group The Familee, in which she performed and made records with her brothers and sisters for 13 years at home and abroad.

 Jan went into advertising after his military service and started advertising agency Goodwill.
 After the media part was handed over to his partner, he specialized in sales promotions.

 Jossy and Jan got married and worked together in their company “Jan de Roode Promotions bv”, located in Rotterdam.

 After their 4 children had left home, they moved from Rotterdam to Burgh Haamstede in Zeeland.
 Running a successful and busy business didn’t leave much time for creativity.
 After a few years, Jossy decided to leave the business and do something completely different.
 She followed a 3-year course in painting techniques at the Isard Institute in Antwerp.
 Started teaching modeling and painting, in his own studio and at the Volksuniversiteit in Middelburg.
 She also organized exhibitions and wrote books and articles for various hobby, garden and interior magazines.

 But things changed completely when she discovered Paverpol.
 An environmentally friendly molding polymer, with which textiles can be made rock-hard and even bleached outside.
 Jossy developed a technique that turned out to be accessible to many hobbyists.
 Her designs quickly gained notoriety.
 Her designs were published in various magazines in the field of home and garden decorations.